 The Internet of Things IoT revolution will become promising if it overcomes numerous hurdles, associated with connectivity first.
 The connectivity of the IoT devices with the switches and routers are complex but here complexity doesn’t end.
 These devices will also have to communicate beyond local networking peripherals i.e., with cloud service infrastructure.
 Today, even small companies are capable of producing connected IoT devices.
 And also large corporations are implementing products on IOT.

 Amidst this scenario, the biggest challenge for IOT is interoperability and adoption- the ability of devices from different vendors to exchange data.
-Addressing this challenge, the main goal of organisations today is standardization.
+Addressing this challenge, the main goal of organizations today is standardization.
 But how to set standardization? that is a major issue.
 There are in fact plenty of alliances already underway with the intention of establishing standards conducive to the implementation of Internet of Things IoT.

 Wireless connectivity standards and their applications:

 - It is high-level communication protocols used to create personal area networks with small, low power digital radios, also cheaper than other WPANs.

 - ZigBee is based on an IEEE 802.15 standard and utilizes the 2.4 GHz radio frequency.

 - Devices incorporating ZigBee has a defined rate of 250 Kbps, which is best suited for intermittent data transmissions from sensors and other input devices.

 - To connect to the Internet of Things IoT, ZigBee networks require an application-level gateway.
 The gateway participates as one of the nodes in the ZigBee network and in parallel runs a TCP/IP stack and application over Ethernet or Wi-Fi to connect the ZigBee network to the Internet.